heptarch/heptarch.github.io/drafts/rbl2.md

 these problems full time.

-The two traditional approaches are academia and industrial R&D. Universities are slower, clunkier, more inward-looking and hidebound; industry is more constrained by revenue and other research-exogenous factors.
+The two traditional approaches are academia and industrial R&D. Universities are slower, clunkier, more hidebound and inward-looking; industry is more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
 And while Bell had the best of both worlds, its material circumstances are